spnda/fastgltf/README.md

     // Note that it has to outlive the process of every parsing function you call. auto data = std::make_unique<fastgltf::JsonData>(path);

-    // This loads the glTF file into the gltf object and parses the JSON. auto gltf = parser.loadGLTF(data.get(), fastgltf::Options::None);
+    // This loads the glTF file into the gltf object and parses the JSON.
+For GLB files, use
+    // fastgltf::Parser::loadBinaryGLTF instead.
+    auto gltf = parser.loadGLTF(data.get(), path.parent_path(), fastgltf::Options::None);
+    if (parser.getError() != fastgltf::Error::None) {
+        // File doesn't exist, couldn't be read, or is not a valid JSON document.
+    }

-    // With this call to parseBuffers you parse all buffer objects in the JSON data. loadGLTF does
+    // With this call to parseAll you let fastgltf serialize the whole JSON document into the
-    // not fully serialise the JSON data, which allows you to selectively load based on your needs.
-    // Note that there is a parse* function for every datatype stored in a glTF file, e.g.
+    // glTF data structures.
+If desired, you can call different parse functions to parse
+    // individual parts of the glTF.
-    // buffers, bufferViews, accessors, meshes, cameras, ... if (gltf->parseBuffers() != fastgltf::Error::None) {
+    if (gltf->parseAll() != fastgltf::Error::None) {
-        // error
+        // Most likely the asset does not follow the glTF spec.
+Though perhaps fastgltf doesn't
+        // handle something correctly, so please let me know.
     }

     // You obtain the asset with this call.
 This can only be done once.